 (c) in relation to any other water, is a person holding or acting in any of the following offices in the Department —

-(i) the chief executive officer;
+(i) chief executive officer;

-(ii) the Director Water Resource Use;
+(ii) Executive Director Regional Delivery and Regulation;

-(iii) the Manager Water Licensing.
+(iii) Director Regions;

+(iv) Director Regulation;

+(v) Regional Manager.

-(2) For the purposes of section 103 of the Act, an authorised person is a person authorised by a prescribed person to give an infringement notice in respect of an alleged offence under by-law 4 of the Water Agencies (Water Use) By-laws 2007.
+(2) For the purposes of section 103 of the Act, an authorised person is a person authorised in writing by a prescribed person to give an infringement notice in respect of an alleged offence under by-law 4 of the Water Agencies (Water Use) By-laws 2007.

 (3) For the purposes of section 103 of the Act, a designated person —